rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ![The Raytracer Challenge](the-raytracer-challenge.jpg)

-[The Raytracer Challenge][raytracer-challenge-github] is a project with the goal to write a raytracer from scratch in rust, while showing each step of the way [as a weekly live coding session][raytracer-challenge-playlist].
+[The Raytracer Challenge][raytracer-challenge-github] is a project with the goal to write a raytracer from scratch in Rust, while showing each step of the way [as a weekly live coding session][raytracer-challenge-playlist].
 Everything is documented, starting with implementing [Vectors][raytracer-challenge-vector] and [Matrices][raytracer-challenge-matrix] all the way to creating [Phong Lighting][raytracer-challenge-phong].

-November has been a busy month for the project with a lot visual changes in the raytraced results:
+November has been a busy month for the project with lots of visual changes in the raytraced results:

 - A [camera][raytracer-challenge-camera] was added to allow arbitrary views on